Benxamin/bertrand-recipes/Chicken Biriyani (Stovetop).md

 - 1 tsp Black Pepper
 - 1 tsp Cayenne Pepper

-- 1.5 lbs Chicken Thighs, Breast or other meat.
+- 1.5 lbs Chicken, any cuts you prefer

+### Saffron Milk

+- 1 Cup Whole Milk
+- 4 Saffron Threads

-### Rice Spice
+### Rice

+You absolutely must salt the rice water.
+If the salt does not get into the rice, then all your flavor-building will be for naught.

+- 2 tsp Salt

 - 2 Bay Leaves
 - 8 Green Cardamom pods, gently hand-pressed until they crack.
 - 8 Cloves
 - 2 Star Anise
-- 2 tsp Salt.
-This is an absolutely must have.
-If the salt does not get into the rice, then all your flavor building will be for naught.
+- 8 Black Peppercorns

 ### Frying Spices